HANDMADE PASTEL COLOUR CHARTS SINCE 2012

 BUILD YOUR COLLECTION AS YOU WORK BY REFERRING TO AN ACCURATE COLOUR CHART

-AVAILABLE ON WHITE OR TONED PAPER
+AVAILABLE ON HIGH QUALITY CLEAN WHITE PAPER

-AVAILABLE WITH MATT OR GLOSSY FINISH
+AVAILABLE IN MATT AND GLOSSY FINISH

 Recommendations for beginners